lasalmi/push_swap/readme.md

 ## Functions to this project:
 	create node [DONE]
 	swap two nodes values [DONE]
-	add node to the end of the list
+	add node to the end of the list wincondition checker